In a reef tank, the flow of water is essential for the corals and fish that are used to waves and currents in the oceans.

 Powerheads are generally low-noise devices.
 The noise they make is insignificant, considering they are mostly submerged.

-However, the unfortunate truth is, some make the kind of noise you may not be able to tolerate.
+However, the unfortunate truth is some make the kind of noise you may not tolerate.

 So here is what you should consider when it comes to sound as you buy a powerhead: